jcoop32/smart-calendar/README.md

     * The background color for events can be changed by modifying `Color(*COLORS["lightgray"])` to any other color defined in `colors.py`.
 * **Day Cell Layout**: In `calendar_day_cell.py`, you can modify `padding` and `spacing` of the `DayCell` and its internal `event_box` to adjust the layout and spacing of elements within each day cell.
 The `height` of the `date_anchor` can also be adjusted for date number spacing.

-## Notes and Future Enhancements

-* The Apple Calendar integration in `api/apple_calendar.py` currently only prints event details to the console.
-To fully integrate it into the UI, you would need to adapt the `group_events_by_day` logic (similar to Google Calendar) and add the fetched Apple events to the `DayCell`'s `event_box`.
-* Error handling for API calls could be made more robust (e.g., displaying user-friendly messages for network issues or authentication failures).